 The Dedicated School Grant (DSG) is a ring fenced specific grant and it must be used in support of the schools budget as defined in the School and Early Years Finance (England) (No 2) Regulations 2018.
 Local authorities are responsible for determining the split of the grant between central expenditure and the individual schools budget (ISB) in conjunction with local schools forums.
 There is currently a deficit balance on the Dedicated Schools Grant, which in accordance with Government policy, can be carried forward for the deficit to be addressed in future years.
-Childrens' and Young Peoples Service have implemented a plan to recover the deficit in later years.
+Childrens' and Young Peoples Service have implemented a plan to start to recover the deficit, however this is dependent in part on future levels of government funding and approval of disapplication requests.